Find your franchise.

-Senior Care Franchise Opportunities
+Senior Services Franchise Opportunities

+There is a growing need for services aimed at senior citizens, in large part because there is an increasing number of them.
+Today, senior citizens are around 17% of the United States population—which means more than 56 million people are over the age of 65.
+This number will increase to approximately 73.1 million people—or an estimated 1 in 5 people—by 2030.
 This aging population has specific needs for housing, healthcare, personal support, and more that are being met by a variety of businesses designed to cater for this demographic.
 Senior services franchises make up one sector that is taking off in popularity and profitability as they meet this growing need.
 In addition to being a profitable industry, senior services also provide franchise owners with a real connection to their community and a way to give back to people in a meaningful way.

 Although many people might be interested in doing this kind of important work, it can be a huge challenge to start this type of business from scratch.
 Opening a franchise location gives you access to a proven business strategy, ongoing professional support, and brand recognition from the start.
 Having this foundation for success from the outset makes senior service franchises an excellent career opportunity!